 We fall from grace, we become virtuous, and then we repeat the failures that every other ancient civilization has made and will continue to make.

 It’s all part of anacyclosis.
 It’s all part of the cycle of collapse.

 Every nation, empire, or civilization has witnessed it.
-The government slowly declines from capitalistic to socialistic to tyrannical.
+The government slowly declines from free to less free to tyrannical.

 It’s the cycle: